Nick Cave (artist): Exhibitions

 Cave has participated in numerous solo exhibitions and shows at galleries and museums in the United States and internationally.
 His solo shows include New Work (1997), Grand Arts, Kansas City, Missouri; Nick Cave: A Quarter Til Ten (2006-2007), Mattress Factory, Pittsburgh; Nick Cave: Meet Me at the Center of the Earth (2009-2012), originating at the Yerba Buena Center for the Arts, San Francisco; Until (2016-2021), originating at the Massachusetts Museum of Contemporary Art, North Adams; and Nick Cave: Truth Be Told (2020-2021), originating at Jack Shainman Gallery, New York.
 His first museum retrospective, Nick Cave: Forothermore, opened in 2022 at the Museum of Contemporary Art, Chicago, and later travelled to the Solomon R. Guggenheim Museum in New York.

 He has also participated in a number of group exhibitions, including the 51st Venice Biennale (2005) and the NGV Triennial (2017-2018).
+His work also appeared in City in a Garden: Queer Art and Activism in Chicago at the Museum of Contemporary Art (2025-2026) and On Loss and Absence: Textiles of Mourning and Survival at the Art Institute of Chicago (2025-2026).

+From February 13, 2026 – January 3, 2027, the Smithsonian American Art Museum exhibited Nick Cave: Mammoth wherein Cave “showcase[s] the ordinary and often forgotten bits and pieces of the world we live in, Cave’s work shines light on what we value and how we make meaning together.”
+It is reported to be the Smithsonian's largest ever single-artist commission.

 Reception

 Cave's work has been met with positive reception.
-Fellow namesake Nick Cave, an Australian rock musician of the band Nick Cave and The Bad Seeds, has spoken positively of the former's work, stating that he has "admired the work of the American artist [...] for many years", and drawing attention to its merits as "an attempt to transmute suffering into a kind of knowing and shielding joy".
+Namesake Nick Cave, an Australian rock musician of the band Nick Cave and The Bad Seeds, has spoken positively of the former's work, stating that he has "admired the work of the American artist [...] for many years", and drawing attention to its merits as "an attempt to transmute suffering into a kind of knowing and shielding joy".